 Definition: User Experience refers to the feeling users experience when using a product, application, system, or service.
-It is a broad term which can cover anything from how well the user can navigate the product, how easy it is to use, how relevant the content displayed is etc.
+It is a broad term that can cover anything from how well the user can navigate the product, how easy it is to use, how relevant the content displayed is etc.

 What is User Experience?